one (adj., pron., n.)

 Originally pronounced as it still is in only, atone, alone, and in dialectal good 'un, young 'un, etc.; the now-standard pronunciation "wun" began c.
 14c. in southwest and west England (Tyndale, a Gloucester man, spells it won in his Bible translation), and it began to be general 18c.
-Use as indefinite pronoun influenced by unrelated French on and Latin homo.
+Its use as indefinite pronoun was influenced by unrelated French on and Latin homo.